 A key driver of rising expenditures in the FY 2025-26 Proposed Budget is the continued growth in personnel related costs.
 Since labor negotiations have not yet been finalized, the proposed budget assumes a 3% cost-of-living adjustment (COLA); any changes to this assumption will impact the projected deficit.
-On the other hand, since the City has experienced higher-than usual staff turnover, staff has included a 7% vacancy assumption, which is approximately \$8 million in personnel costs to account for in anticipated salary savings.
+On the other hand, since the City has experienced higher-than usual staff turnover, staff has included a 7% vacancy assumption, which is approximately \$8 million in personnel costs to account for the anticipated salary savings.
+Staff will continue to update the budget as more information becomes available.

 This budget is prepared with a strategic effort to align the City's service levels with available resources, ensuring fiscal sustainability while minimizing the accumulation of ongoing obligations in a challenging revenue environment.